+Want to learn how to build a bug hotel?
 The average garden can be home to thousands of different bugs and insects.
 While some of these creatures, such as aphids, can be harmful or destructive, others are more helpful.
 For example ladybugs will predate aphids, helping to keep their numbers down and your plants safe.

 However, insect numbers are declining.
 One of the main causes for this is the destruction of their natural habitat.
 Large changes, such as the re-purposing of farm land, as well as simple acts such as tidying gardens and repairing crumbling masonry are all having an effect.
 If you want to help the insects, and increase the number of beneficial insects in your garden, why not try building a bug hotel?

 A bug hotel is a great way of using natural materials to encourage beneficial insects to visit and inhabit your garden.
+These bug hotels or insect hotels are a lot of fun to create.

 Not only will a bug hotel attract beneficial insects to your garden, and helping wildlife, it is also a great way of getting young children interested in wildlife and the outdoors.
 The ever changing residents of the bug house may even tempt them away from the trampoline or swing set.
 A thriving bug house houses many different species.
 With a guide book and a magnifying glass, children can spend hours happily monitoring the bug hotel and learning to identify different species.

-If you want to build your own bug hotel this article is for you.
+If you want to build a bug hotel this article is for you.
 We will guide you through the entire process, from choosing the perfect location to selecting the best materials to use.
 If you don’t have a large garden, don’t despair, we will also look at smaller bug hotels that can be placed on patios or balconies.
-This means that however large or small your outdoor space, you can help insects thrive.
+This means that however large or small your outdoor space, you can help beneficial insects thrive.

 What is a bug Hotel?

-Natural environments have lots of hiding places for insects, under pieces of bark, between the gaps in rocks, or in leaf piles, hollow plant stems and dead logs.
+Natural environments have lots of hiding places for beneficial insects, under pieces of bark, between the gaps in rocks, or in leaf piles, hollow plant stems and dead logs.
 Many gardeners dislike leaving these items around their garden, as it can look untidy.
 Preferring instead to chip the wood and dispose of it.
-However by clearing up, gardeners accidentally remove the habitat that many useful insects and bugs adore.
+However by clearing up, gardeners accidentally remove the habitat that many beneficial insects and bugs adore.
 Bug hotels are a way of providing the habitat that bugs like while also keeping your garden tidy.

 What Might Check in to my bug Hotel

 The best bug hotels use lots of different materials.
-This means that they can provide lots of cosy spaces for insects and bugs of all different shapes and sizes.
+This means that they can provide lots of cosy spaces for beneficial insects and bugs of all different shapes and sizes.
 Ideally some areas will be dry and snug while others will be cooler and damper.

 The more materials used in your hotel, the wider the variety of creatures you will attract.